 A great advantage of the thermoluminescent (TLD) dosimeter is that it is able to measure a great range of radiation doses.

 One of the biggest TLD dosimeter pros is that TLD dosimeters is that they are easily reusable.
 Once a TLD dosimeter has been used, it is automatically zeroed after it had been read, and ready for use once again.

 TLD dosimeters are also easily reusable. *Doses from TLDs may be easily obtained.
 TTLD dosimeters also do not have to be sent to a specific place for development, as they are able to be read with ease on site.

-One of the downsides that comes with using a TLD dosimeter is that it can only be read one time.
+One of the downsides that come with using a TLD dosimeter is that it can only be read one time.
 A TLD dosimeter reading can be used multiple times; however, they cannot be read more than once, after the TLD dosimeter has been used.
 This occurs because TLD is “zeroed” as a result of the readout process.

 What is an optically stimulated luminescence (OSL) dosimeter?
 An OSL dosimeter is an alternative to the thermoluminescent (TLD) dosimeter.
 Like in the case of a TLD dosimeter, an OSL dosimeter is made from materials that are similar to a TLD dosimeter.
 The materials that are used to create a TLD dosimeter are similar to the materials that are used to create an OSL dosimeter because they are composed of crystalline solids.
 These crystalline solids are used to determine the effective dosage of radiation that an individual is exposed to.

 The essential difference between a TLD dosimeter and an OSL dosimeter regarding the way that each dosimeter works, is that a TLD dosimeter requires heat in order to function, whereas and OSL dosimeter only requires optical stimulation.
 An OSL dosimeter uses aluminum oxide (AI203) in order to absorb X-ray energy, release it, and measure the precise dose of ionizing radiation that is received.